Back to all articles

-Adult Piano Lessons in Hamburg: What I've Learned from Teaching Adults
+Adult Piano Lessons in Hamburg: What Actually Happens When You Start at 40

-My studio draws adults from across Hamburg — young professionals in Altona and Eimsbüttel, parents in Eppendorf and Winterhude, retirees from the surrounding neighborhoods.
-Many are people who always meant to start; some are returning after a break of twenty or thirty years.
-If you're considering starting, the trial lesson is the lowest-stakes way to find out whether it's right for you.
-It's 25 minutes, we meet, you play a bit, and we talk about what you want.
+My studio draws adults from across Hamburg — professionals in their thirties in Altona and Eimsbüttel, parents in Eppendorf and Winterhude, people in their sixties from the surrounding neighborhoods who always meant to start.
+Some are complete beginners.
+Some are returning after a gap of twenty or thirty years, which brings its own particular texture: the muscle memory is still there, somewhere, and watching it resurface is one of the stranger and more satisfying things about teaching.
+If you've been on the fence — if you have a story like the hospital administrator's, a version of the same "probably too late" arithmetic — the trial lesson is the lowest-stakes way to find out.
+It's 25 minutes.
+We meet, you play a bit, we talk about what you want.
 No commitment after that.
-Most of the adults who've come through my studio say the same thing after six months: "I wish I'd started sooner."
+Most adults who've come through my studio say something similar after six months.
+Not that it was easy, or that they became something they weren't.
+Just that they wish they'd started sooner.
+That's probably worth knowing before you decide.

 Looking for more on how adults learn piano?
 See also effective practice habits for beginners and the best age to start piano lessons.